The Broch By Graham Bullen

 When offered the chance of an early end to work in 2016, Graham grasped it tightly, deciding to finally pursue his long-held but dormant fantasy of being a writer.

 He began his first novel, The Quarant, in the summer of 2017, pushing all work-related knowledge out of his head to make room for the infinitely more interesting world of 14th century Venice, in which the book takes place.
-The Quarant will be published on 28 October 2020, but is currently available for pre-order through online providers Amazon, Waterstones, The Telegraph Bookshop and WH Smith.
+The Quarant was published on 28 October 2020, but is available through online providers Amazon, Waterstones, The Telegraph Bookshop and WH Smith.

 When not writing, Graham enjoys driving to and scaling the Munro’s with Joanne and avoiding, whenever possible, the obligation to participate in any form of Scottish Country Dancing.
 His favourite evenings are spent binge-watching HBO dramas or reading the masterful words of other writers.
 In either case, a dram is rarely far from his side.